modalitysystems/modalitysoftware-docs/TWAPerformance/DeploymentGuide.md

 ## Deployment complete

-Provided that all steps above have been followed, the CreateTeam deployment should now be complete and ready to use.
+Provided that all steps above have been followed, the Teamwork Analytics Performance deployment should now be complete and ready to use.